 These kinds of press releases are generally aimed at people in the industry.

-There may be more than this, but here are eight of the most common types of press releases with a basic description of each.
+There may be more than this, but here are eight of the most common types of press release template examples with a basic description of each.

 General News Release